Forest Hill Chase: Forest Hill Theatre/Cinema (67 Mahoneys Road)

+Designed by local architect Thord Lorich with advice from engineers at the nearby ATV-0 studios, the tall utilitarian building is clad with a midcentury cream brick veneer – decorated with occasional terrazzo, ceramic and granolithic finishes.
+Custom roller doors were incorporated into the second storey facade to allow for direct camera/equipment installation.
+A gallery and orchestra balcony overlooked the auditorium.

 The opening night took place on 31 May 1968, with an entertainment programme including dancers and a screening of Otto Preminger's Hurry Sundown with music by local musician Vic Conner at the Hammond organ.
 ATV-0 beamed a test colour television transmission from their nearby studios at Hawthorn Road to the cinema in March 1970, five years before colour broadcasts were formally introduced to Australia.

-In December 1971, the stage was turned into a makeshift ice skating rink for use in a series specially-produced revues/pantomines starring John McKilligan, Suzanne Hill, and Marilyn Wright.
-Another notable event was the premier of Giorgio Mangiamele's locally-produced film Beyond Reason in May 1970.
+In December 1971, the stage was turned into a makeshift ice skating rink for use in a series of specially-produced revues/pantomimes starring John McKilligan, Suzanne Hill, and Marilyn Wright.
+Another event was the premier of Giorgio Mangiamele's locally-produced film Beyond Reason in May 1970.
 The theatre's original operators, an independent company called Sherwood Productions, experienced financial and legal troubles leading to an early lease termination.
 The cinema re-opened by January 1970 with Dendy as the operator, who made minor alterations including a reduction of seating from 362 to 337 and some equipment upgrades.
 Village took over in 1978 followed by Palace in 1980.

 The building ceased screening movies after its closure in September 1989, shortly before Hoyts opened across the road in the new Forest Hill Chase redevelopment.
 It had its last full house as a cinema on 20 May 1988 when it screened Crocodile Dundee II – which sold so many tickets that patrons were overflowing into the projection booth.

 In 1990, steak and seafood chain The Keg used the building as a temporary recruitment office.
-By 1992, the building had been converted into a night club venue called "The Bunker" – its name being a nod to the building's unique proportions and bunker-like appearance.
+By 1992, the building had been converted into a nightclub venue called "The Bunker" – its name being a nod to the building's unique proportions and bunker-like appearance.
 The venue quickly became one of the most popular clubbing venues in Melbourne's middle/outer east, but would soon close due an uprise in antisocial behaviour.

 By popular demand, centre management worked with council officers and local police to re-open it as "Club 3131", a community-based blue light disco.
 This closed in the early 2000s, and the building sat vacant for a number of years before it was eventually converted into a ballet studio and later a community theatre.
-These have since closed, and refurbishment works are underway as of 2025.
+These have since closed, and the building sits vacant.